LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

    :linenos:

 - Recalling our earlier definition, the case :math:`gcd(a, 0) = a` is
-  handled by lines 3-5.
+  handled by lines 5-7.

-- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 10.
+- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 12, with the function calling itself.

-- Lines 4 and 7-9 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.
+- Lines 6 and 9-11 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.

 The recursive version of the ``gcd`` function *refers to itself*